jared52005/Monitor/readme.md

  * **STM3240G-EVAL** use setup described [here](/Setup_STM32.md)
  * **ESP32** use setup described [here](/Setup_ESP32.md)

-## Existing devices
+## Existing tools
  * **STM3240G-EVAL** Development kit with a small [Hardware modification](https://github.com/jared52005/Monitor/blob/master/Hardware/Passive_KLine/readme.md) to trace KLINE traffic.
 I have used [FreeRTOS + LWIP based firmware](https://github.com/jared52005/Monitor/blob/master/Firmware/STM3240G_EVAL/readme.md) to trace CAN @ TCP:19001 and datagram (RAW) packets @ TCP:19000.
 Tracing should be working in parallel to get raw CAN or preprocessed datagrams or both;
  * **ESP32** Compilable via esp-idf usign their implementation of FreeRTOS + SDK behind it provided by esp-idf.
 Does not implement KLINE parsing yet.

 ## Protocol
-With this approach there are some problems.
-First I can trace `CAN, DoIP and FlexRay` however **I can't** trace `VWTP20, ISO9141, KW1281 and ISO15765*` For those protocols I was forced to create dummy IPV4 header and then put those packets at a top of it.
-Adding of those 20 bytes header will give me ability to preprocess data in a some local device and send whole frame into Wireshark via TCP socket
+I can trace `CAN, DoIP and FlexRay` using proper Wireshark link layer, however **I can't** trace `VWTP20, ISO9141, KW1281 and ISO15765*` For those protocols I have created dummy IPV4 header and then put those packets at a top of it.
+This simplifies subsequent parsing.

-**ISO15765** There is ISO15765 dissector in Wireshark, but it is useless crap.
+**ISO15765** There is ISO15765 protocol in Wireshark, but it is mostly useless.
 It is not grouping multiple packets into one: i.e. you will have 20 CAN messages of conseq. frames.
-Dissector will just fancy mark them, but not merge them into one line.
+Dissector will just mark them, but not merge them into one line.
 Second big problem is inability to see errors: i.e. You have SEQ on conseq frame 1,2,4 with mising 3.
 That is obvious error.
 But not for this dissector.
 This dissector just don't care.
-Previous errors also screws up follow up fancy marking, but sometimes it recovers...
+Previous errors also screws up follow up frames (makring).
+That's the reason why I have created pre-processing on dedicated hardware.

 ### TCP protocol
 [There is not much information in official wireshark guide on TCP sockets](https://wiki.wireshark.org/CaptureSetup/Pipes) just only this example: